Table of Contents

 Taking an imprint proves that the actual card was present during the transaction, and if a merchant runs a transaction in a card-present environment without taking an imprint of the card in some fashion, it may be the case that no card was present and the transaction was carried out with stolen payment credentials.

-In a true fraud case, a fraudster may be in possession of stolen payment credentials but not the physical card.
-They can try to use the card at a brick-and-mortar store by convincing the merchant to manually key in a transaction, claiming that their card is damaged and cannot be read.
+In some cases, a fraudster may be in possession of stolen payment credentials but not the physical card.
+They may try to convince a merchant to manually key in a transaction, claiming that their card is damaged and can't be read.

 A friendly fraud or merchant error scenario can occur if a customer tries to make a purchase at a retail store, but the payment terminal is not functioning correctly so the merchant manually keys in the card data to process the transaction.
 If the customer later decides to cheat the merchant, or if they forget that they made this purchase, they can contact their bank with what will appear to be a valid basis for a dispute.